Camdendev/Tombs_of_Hell/README.md

 # Tombs_of_Hell
 Tombs of Hell is a simple text based game played in the command line.<br>
-The goal of this game is to play through the nice levels and defeat various monsters and bosses<br>
+The goal of this game is to play through the nine levels and defeat various monsters and bosses<br>

 # Enemies
 | Enemy Name | Health | Defense | Damage | Difficulty |